When is the best time to go on safari?

 What Adaptor do I need?

-Virtually all hotels and guest houses will have Intrnational adaptors plugs available for you to borrow.
-For South Africa, the universal worldwide adaptors do not work – there is a very specific adaptor (which you can buy at Heathrow/Changi and also in SA) which fits South African plug points, it is the same as a UK/Singapore plug with 3 pins, but the South African ones are round, not flat.
+Virtually all hotels and guest houses will have International adaptors plugs available for you to borrow.
+For South Africa, the universal worldwide adaptors do not work – there is a very specific adaptor (which you can buy at Heathrow/Changi and also in SA) which fits South African plug points, it is the same as a UK/Singapore plug with 3 pins, but the South African pins are round, not flat.
 They are the same in Namibia.
+Kenya and Tanzania have UK/Singaporean style plugs.

 How much luggage can I take?